-San Francisco is now home to the world’s most popular display of LEGO® art!
-Artist Nathan Sawaya has officially kicked off his SF premiere of The Art of the Brick, which has wowed audiences across the globe.
+San Francisco is home to the world’s most popular display of LEGO® art!
+Artist Nathan Sawaya’s The Art of the Brick is currently on display in SF after wowing audiences across the globe.
 See over 70 brilliantly intricate works including colorful animals, recreations of classic paintings, and brand-new never-before-seen sculptures.
 The exhibition is made even more impressive within the beautiful Pantheon-inspired building at 1 Grant Avenue.

 Sawaya brings a striking kinetic energy to his creations, many of which appear to defy the laws of physics by depicting billowing fabric, detailed muscle, and other organic shapes.
 His series of vibrant human forms is especially fascinating, with the famous sculpture Yellow even making a cameo in Lady Gaga’s music video “G.U.Y.”